sunholo-data/sunholo-py/docs/docs/howto/flask_app.md

 ```

-This registers endpoints for your Flask app, similar to Langserve.
+This registers endpoints for your Flask app:

 * `/vac/<vector_name>` - a dynamic endpoint that you can substitute the vector_names configured in your `vacConfig` file.
 * `/vac/streaming/<vector_name>` - a streaming endpoint